A love letter to March Madness, the greatest postseason in American sports

 Part IV

-Four days later, UMBC pulls off a stunning upset against a Vermont team it had lost 23 games in a row too.
+Four days later, UMBC pulls off a stunning upset against a Vermont team to which it had lost 23 games in a row.
 Jairus Lyles’ made three-pointer just before the buzzer sends the Retrievers to the NCAA tournament for just the second time in program history.

 Part V

-UMBC shocks the world and stigmatizes Virginia forever by taking down the No. 1 overall seed Cavaliers and becoming the first 16-seed in the history of the NCAA Tournament to win a first round game.
+UMBC shocks the world and stigmatizes Virginia forever by taking down the No. 1 overall seed Cavaliers and becoming the first 16-seed in the history of the NCAA tournament to win a first round game.

-If Tyrell Sturdviant doesn’t miraculously find his outside stroke for one split-second at the end of a seemingly meaningless game in early January, maybe Hartford is able to beat UMBC for third time thanks to the benefit of home court.
+If Tyrell Sturdivant doesn’t miraculously find his outside stroke for one split-second at the end of a seemingly meaningless game in early January, maybe Hartford is able to beat UMBC for third time thanks to the benefit of home court.
 Maybe Virginia is able to play through some early jitters and still easily handle the 16-seed that would have taken the sport occupied by UMBC in the real world.
 Maybe the Cavaliers would have found their footing after that, won at least three more games, and shed the stigma of being March chokers forever.
 Maybe the 2018-19 Virginia team would currently be discussed as the unquestioned favorites to win the national title.

 Instead, UMBC — a program with a lifetime winning percentage of 39.7, one which has won just two conference titles in history and finished with single-digit wins in a season seven times since 2009 — is forever associated with success.

-And Virginia — a program which is about to win its fourth ACC regular season championship in the last six years, which has been to two Final Fours and is currently poised to be a No. 1 seed in the NCAA Tournament for a seventh time — is arguably more associated with failure than any other program in the sport.
+And Virginia — a program which is about to win its fourth ACC regular season championship in the last six years, which has been to two Final Fours and is currently poised to be a No. 1 seed in the NCAA tournament for a seventh time — is arguably more associated with failure than any other program in the sport.
 For the time being.

 March’s generosity is matched only by its cruelness.
-And if you’re a UVA fan who has been treated cruelly, blame Tyrell Sturdviant.
+And if you’re a UVA fan who has been treated cruelly, blame Tyrell Sturdivant.

 The picture of what exactly America is has never been murkier.
 The conversations necessary to clear that picture up have never been more difficult to facilitate.
 Maybe this is why I find myself now, perhaps more than ever before, so drawn to college basketball’s postseason.